itteerde/dndCampRotFM/README.md

 The group explores the cave and is attacked by the `Harpies` trying to make them jump the cliff.
 The group defeats the `Harpies`, with one of them escaping.
 On the way back in those who jumped the cliff are attacked by a `Water Weird`, which is defeated.
 The group just did that, needs to get the magical cauldron, and return to `Easthaven`.
 It has been discussed to try to trick the `Mammoth` with the axe found in the cave in order to save the children.
 Alternatively one might try to follow the one year old track of the axe to `Bryn Shander`.

+## Bryn Shander

+The group waits for the fake axe to be made, and Ilixilian learns of a friend of a cleric being missing, but does not tell the rest of the group right away.
+After the week the group travels to the `Frost Giant` house to get the teens from `Dougan's Hole`.
+The `Awakened Mammoth` does return the teens, but on the way back the `Frost Wolves` attack the group.
+One is killed, one is sent of to see the sea, and the group returns the teens.
+Fog joins the group.

+## Easthaven

+Leatherworking is ordered, and the group investigates a Dwarvish (maybe Duregar) attack, where a few attackers have killed two guards after breaking in in order to steal the metal a ship's figure head presented at the town hall was made of.
+The group loses the track outside of town and assumes it was probably Duregar.
+The group heads back to the Hag cavern to get some Harpie feathers in order to complete the `Winged Boots`.

 # Tasks
 - `Dougan's Hole` taken teenagers.
 - `Duregar Fortress` and thieves.
+- `Bremen` fishermen.
+- `Bryn Shander` friend missing.

 # Ledger
 - Group owes: 0gp to: -.